dbrizard/add-pdf-contents/README.md

-Add bookmarks to PDF or DJVU files to better scroll through its contents.
+Add bookmarks/outline to PDF or DJVU files to better scroll through its contents.

 These small tools simplify the addititon of bookmarks/contents to PDF or DJVU files.